espnet/espnet/doc/espnet2_training_option.md

 python -m espnet2.bin.asr_train --print_config
 ```

-In this section, we use `espnet2.bin.asr_train` for an example, but the other training tools based on `Task` class has same interface.
+In this section, we use `espnet2.bin.asr_train` for an example, but the other training tools based on `Task` class has the same interface.

-Note that ESPnet2 always selects`_` instead of `-` for the separation for the name of option to avoid confusing.
+Note that ESPnet2 always selects`_` instead of `-` for the separation for the name of an option to avoid confusion.

-A notable feature of `--print_config` is that it shows the configuration parsing with the given arguments dynamically: You can look up the parameters for changeable class for example.
+A notable feature of `--print_config` is that it shows the configuration parsing with the given arguments dynamically: You can look up the parameters for a changeable class for example.

 ```bash
 # Show parameters of Adam optimizer